telent/speckled/README.md

 ### Terms: literals, IRIs, variables

-- Literals are represented as strings (no support for language selection yet)
+- Literals are represented as strings.
+There is no support for types or language selection yet (forthcoming).

 - URL and URI objects are converted to IRI refs.
 You can say `(u "foo")` to easily create a URL relative to `speckled.rdf/rdf-base-uri`

-- keywords are also converted to IRI, if they match one of the declared prefixes in `speckled.rdf/prefixes`
+- a keyword of the form `:prefix:word` is converted into an IRI ref by splitting into `prefix` and `word` and then checking `prefix` against the declared prefixes in `speckled.rdf/prefixes`

 - Variables are represented as `Variable` objects.
 You can create them with the `?` function